The Four Directions

 - Complete more advanced personal vision projects

-- Demonstrate maturity in planning and preparing for the transition from the wilderness to home or residential program
+- Demonstrate maturity in planning and preparing for the transition from the wilderness to home or boarding school

 - Complete assignment regarding future vision for self, group, family and community

-Each young adult's transition from one direction in the student pathway to another is honored by a ceremony.
-In the ceremony, the young adult is honored for the distinct qualities of the state of that particular direction.
+Each teen’s transition from one direction in the student pathway to another is honored by a ceremony.
+In the ceremony, the teen is honored for the distinct qualities of the state of that particular direction.
 In order to make the ethereal qualities of these phases as concrete as possible, guides and students often read aloud from each of these excerpts.

 Read aloud by a guide to a student upon arriving at Open Sky: